 HEAD COACH LOREN LAPORTE

-Loren LaPorte, formerly Loren Messick is in her sixth year as an assistant softball coach at James Madison University.
+Loren LaPorte, formerly Loren Messick is in her seventh year with the softball team at James Madison University.
+She served an assistant coach for five years and was elevated to head coach in September of 2017.

-In her five seasons in Harrisonburg, the Dukes have compiled a record 237-56, including an 88-9 mark in Colonial Athletic Association play.
+In her six seasons in Harrisonburg, the Dukes have compiled a record 280-70, including an 107-11 mark in Colonial Athletic Association play.
 She helped the program pick up its first-ever Top-25 ranking, earn five straight NCAA Tournament appearances and the program’s first-ever NCAA Super-Regional appearance in 2016.

 LaPorte guided four of JMU’s starting infielders to All-CAA recognitions over the 2017 season.
 She led Morgan Tolle, Niki Prince and Madyson Moran to NFCA First-Team All-Region honors as the Dukes led the country with a total of eight NFCA All-Region selections.
 JMU set a program and conference record for wins with a 52-8 finish, which included victories of No. 17 Missouri and No. 2 Auburn.
 The Dukes claimed their fourth CAA Championship after dominating the tournament field, marking the first time in school history JMU had won back-to-back softball titles.
 JMU earned a bid to the Waco Regional, but fell to the host Lady Bears in the Regional Final with a 2-2 postseason record.